 How To Make Dinosaur Robots From Junk by Stephen Munzer

-If you look at homeschooling activities, you'll see how to make recycled crafts terrifying by building them into T-Wrecks.
+If you look at our page on homeschooling activities, you'll see how to make recycled crafts terrifying by building a T-Rex.
 I've put a parts list and an outline of the simple crafts skills you'll need to build robots.

-If you move on to our homeschool page on how to build a robot, you'll see Catherine showing you the crafts skills you need for building robot wheels using recycled milk bottle tops with barbecue stick axles.
+If you move on to our homeschool page on how to build model robots, you'll see Catherine showing you the crafts skills you need for building robot wheels using recycled milk bottle tops with barbecue stick axles.

-Lastly, our building robot page shows you our best homeschooling robots.
+Lastly, our robots page shows you our best homeschooling robots.
 Meet Saw Bot, Ray Droid, and Squash Droid.

 Recycled Crafts Ideas